alessia-orlando/muon-DIS-MonteCarlo/README.md

    git clone https://github.com/alessia-orlando/muon-DIS-MonteCarlo
    cd muon-DIS-MonteCarlo
     ```
-3. Setup the source environment to use sndsw (an SND@LHC computing account is needed)
+3. Setup the source environment to use sndsw
    ```
    source //eos/experiment/sndlhc/users/gpsndlhc/setup_for_box.sh
    ```
 ## The Data
 ### Data exploration
-The MC data are generated in a two-step process involving Pythia6 and Geant4 and stored in a ROOT TTree file.
+The MC data are generated in a two-step process involving Pythia 6 (physics process) and Geant4 (detector response) and stored in a ROOT TTree file.
 The branches of the TTree used in this project are:
 - MCTrack: branch containing informations about the simulated muon track (MonteCarlo truth).
 - Digi_ScifiHits: branch containing digitized hits in the SciFi detector.

-In `muonDIS_scifi.py` we select events with at least one hit in the SciFi tracker; after this requirement we have 888 muon events.
-From the MCTrack we can obtain the starting coordinates of the event; in particular, taking the starting Z coordinate (along the beam axis) we can associate it to one of the five SciFi stations using `SndlhcGeo` and the geofile, in which informations about the geometry of the detector are stored.
+In muonDIS_scifi.py we select events with at least one hit in the SciFi tracker; after this requirement we have 888 muon events.
+From the MCTrack we can obtain the starting coordinates of the event; in particular, taking the starting Z coordinate (along the beam axis) we can associate it to one of the five SciFi stations using SndlhcGeo and the geofile, in which informations about the geometry of the detector are stored.
 Values for the starting station can be:
 - 1 if the track starts in station 1;
 - 2 if the track starts in station 2;
 - 3 if the track starts in station 3;